Killing a Vortex: Combinatorial results

-Now observe that for any $j\in[\ell]$ and $i\in[h],$ if $U_j$ meets $B_i,$ then $U_j$ intersects all $B_{i'}$ with $i'\leq i.$ Hence $K_i$ and $K_j$ intersect for all choices of $i,j\in[h].$ However, since the $B_i$ are pairwise disjoint and the $U_j$ are pairwise disjoint, no vertex can be contained in more than two of the $K_i$ at once.
-Hence any cover of $\mathcal{K}:=\CondSet{K_i}{i\in[h]}$ must have size at least $\Ceil{\frac{h}{2}}\geq \UniqueLinkage(2)+2,$ making it a bramble of order at least $\UniqueLinkage(2)+1.$ Hence, by \autoref{thm_brambleduality} the treewidth of $\CondSet{U_i}{i\in[h]}\cup B$ is at least $\UniqueLinkage(2)+1.$ By \autoref{lemma_LBpairs} this is a contradiction to the second minimization parameter we used for the choice of $(L',R')$ and thus our proof is complete. \end{proof}
+Now observe that for any $j\in[\ell]$ and $i\in[h],$ if $U_j$ meets $B_i,$ then $U_j$ intersects all $B_{i'}$ with $i'\leq i.$ Hence, $K_i$ and $K_j$ intersect for all choices of $i,j\in[h].$ However, since the $B_i$ are pairwise disjoint and the $U_j$ are pairwise disjoint, no vertex can be contained in more than two of the $K_i$ at once.
+Hence, any cover of $\mathcal{K}\coloneqq \CondSet{K_i}{i\in[h]}$ must have size at least $\Ceil{\frac{h}{2}}\geq \UniqueLinkage(2)+2,$ making it a bramble of order at least $\UniqueLinkage(2)+1.$ Hence, by \autoref{@nondeducible} the treewidth of $\CondSet{U_i}{i\in[h]}\cup B$ is at least $\UniqueLinkage(2)+1.$ By \autoref{@liquidating} this is a contradiction to the second minimization parameter we used for the choice of $(L',R')$ and thus our proof is complete. \end{proof}

-Towards extracting the structure of a shallow vortex grid, we need that all crossing paths implicated by \autoref{lemma_manycrossesorsmallseparator} traverse the cycles of the nest ``orthogonally''.
-We formalize this in the next definition.
+Towards extracting the structure of a shallow vortex grid, we need that all crossing paths implied by \autoref{@regulating} traverse the cycles of the nest ``orthogonally''.
+This was formalized in \cite{kawarabayashiTW21quickly} with the following definition.